-Sadness and depression are no different.
+Depression, however, can require medical attention – seek out your doctor for diagnosis and treatment.
 It is normal to have small amounts of sadness or depression, and they manifest themselves in different ways.
 Or maybe you’ve experience a loss and it’s totally normal to feel sad and grieve.
 In those cases, if you don’t feel sad, you’re probably not processing an emotion so you can let it go.

-However, sometimes sadness and depression are there for no good reason.
+However, sometimes sadness and depression persist.
 When this happens, some people feel lethargic, others tearful, or maybe you just lack your normal level of motivation.
 Or maybe it manifests as irritability or even numbness.
 Whatever it is, at the end of the day, it saps your performance and makes you feel less Bulletproof.

 The traditional approach to treating depression is to balance certain neurotransmitters with drugs.
 Drugs have their place, but many of the ones targeting depression are failures.
 They often work only as well as placebos, and they have a lot of unwanted side effects.
 Just like statins, these drugs don’t target the real cause of the disease – just the symptoms.
 They might help in the short term, but to really solve the problem you need to fix it with a more holistic systems thinking, Bulletproof methods.